 Louisiana Project Grants (formerly DAF) are available to non-profit organizations within the Bayou Regional Arts Council 6-parish service region, to support arts and culture programs.
-Applications are open July 12-August 31, 2021.
+Applications are open May 16 – July 1, 2022.

 Diversity, Equity and Inclusion